petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 ![The item selector configuration is useful when an option choice to display existing content is necessary.](./fragment-configuration-types-reference/images/06.png)

-You can provide a more advanced configuration that lets authors select only a specific type of content.
+You can provide a more advanced configuration for selecting only a specific type of content.
 The configuration below specifies that only web content articles can be selected.
-The optional `itemSubtype` property specifies that the selected web content article must use the structure `article-structure-key-15` to be selected:
+The optional `itemSubtype` property requires the selected web content article to use the structure `article-structure-key-15` to be selected:

 ```json
 {